nf-core/eager/docs/usage.md

 Unable to acquire lock on session with ID 84333844-66e3-4846-a664-b446d070f775
 ```

-Normally suggest a previous Nextflow run (on the same folder) was not cleanly
+normally suggest a previous Nextflow run (on the same folder) was not cleanly
 killed by a user (e.g. using ctrl + z to hard kill a crashed run).

 To fix this, you must clean the entirety of the output directory (including